bitwalker/distillery/docs/config/runtime.md

 in your release configuration.

-This configuration can also be specified in the `RUN_ERL_ENV` environment variable at the time of running `mix release`.
+This configuration can also be specified in the `RUN_ERL_ENV` environment variable at the time of running `mix distillery.release`.

 For a complete list of environment variables respected by `run_erl`, see [here](http://erlang.org/doc/man/run_erl.html).